-Different France business entities
+Different France business entities in 2023

 Healy Consultants will assist our Clients with the set up of their company in France.
 There are several types of business entities available for France business setup, the most common being the Joint Stock Company, particularly fit for starting a small business in France.
 Foreign entrepreneurs can also set up their business in France as a limited liability company, a public limited company, a branch office or a representative office.